volodymyrhudyma/blog/content/blog/improve-your-reducers-with-immer.md

 We haven't covered a lot more features immer ships with, like **patches**, **auto-freezing**, **typescript support**, etc.

-To learn more about them, please read the [official documentation](https://immerjs.github.io/immer/).
+To learn more about them, please read the [official documentation](https://immerjs.github.io/immer/) and view this awesome [video course](https://egghead.io/courses/immutable-javascript-data-structures-with-immer).